 4. Tissue Sarees

-Delicately woven sarees with golden zari weft adds sheen to these tissue sarees and therefore it is also known as the golden cloth.
+Delicately woven sarees with golden zari weft adds sheen to these tissue sarees, and therefore it is also known as the golden cloth.
 Most popular designs used in tissue sarees are golden zari woven lotus floating in a radiant pond, where the water drops are designed with cut-work technique.
 The border and pallu of the sari are patterned with self woven paisleys.

 5. Butidar Sari

-Inimitable feature of Butidar sarees is that it is a richly woven sari which is brocaded with threads of gold, silver and silk.
+Inimitable feature of Butidar sarees is that it is a richly woven sari that is brocaded with threads of gold, silver, and silk.
 Gold is darker in shade as compared to silver threads.
 Therefore the weavers of Banaras refer to this variety of brocade patterning as Ganga-Jamuna.
 Motifs are locally popularized as Angoor Bail, Ashraffi Butti, Latiffa Butti, Reshem Butti Jhummar Butti, Jhari Butta, Patti Butti, Baluchar Butta and many more.